bjoern-andres/graph/README.md

 ------------

 - Graphs and Digraphs, implemented as adjacency lists
-- Constant-time random access to (neighboring) vertices and (incident) edges
-   - by contiguous integer indices
-   - by STL-compliant random access iterators
+   - Subgraphs defined by subgraph masks
+   - Multiple edges between the same pair of vertices (disabled by default)
    - Insertion and removal of vertices and edges
-- Multiple edges between the same pair of vertices (disabled by default)
-- Functors for following changes of integer indices of vertices and edges
+   - Tracking of integer indices of vertices and edges via a functor
+- Constant-time random access to neighboring vertices and incident edges
+   - By contiguous integer indices
+   - By STL-compliant random access iterators
 - Graph classes
    - Digraph
    - Graph